 The INBRE Summer Research Fellowship program provides students with a mentored hands-on biomedical research experience at one of the participating network institutions.
 Undergraduate students work in the laboratory of an investigator on an independent project designed by the student and their mentor.
 Students can develop laboratory techniques in molecular biology, physiology, and bioinformatics.
 Projects focus on a research question in functional genomics and use a variety of comparative models such as skate, shark, and cricket.

 The summer research experience culminates in a student symposium at MDI Biological Laboratory where students have an opportunity to present their research results to peers and faculty from around the state.

 Maine INBRE mentors conduct research in a variety of areas, from molecular toxicology, bioinformatics and genetics, to neuroscience.
 Interested students should read the research summaries and identify the top three mentors whose research matches their personal scientific interests and career goals.
 Students may select any mentor on the list, irrespective of the student’s or mentor’s home institution.
-A full list of mentors and projects can be found here.

 Requirements and Prerequisites

 Undergraduate students must attend a Maine college or university.
 Students must have completed one semester of college-level biology.
 Chemistry is strongly recommended, but not required.
 Graduating seniors are not eligible to apply unless their graduation date occurs AFTER the summer fellowship.

 Review and Selection